-Root yield varied by urea source only at Hector (Table 6a) in 2022.
+Root yield varied by urea source only at Hector (Table 6a) in 2021.
 Almost all urea sources increased root yield over the non-fertilized control.
 The greatest yield was produced with the 33% ESN, urea plus Anvol, and urea plus Agrotain treatments.
 Anvol and Agrotain are urease inhibitors which slow volatility of ammonia by reducing the rate of hydrolysis of the urea.
 Super-U also contains NBPT, the active ingredient in Agrotain, but at a lower rate that what is applied with the suggested application rate of Agrotain.
 Issues with coating of the fertilizer resulted in a NBPT rate applied that was roughly 2x that of the amount of NBPT in Super-U (Agrotain rate was targeted to supply the same NBPT rate as in Super-U).
 It should be noted that this dataset is limited in that it is one site-year total.
 The addition of more site-years of data is needed to make a conclusion of the optimal urea source.
-Urea sources did not impact root yield in 2022 at Crookston (Table 6b)
+Urea sources did not impact root yield in 2022 at Crookston (Table 6b).
+In 2023, sources impacted sugar beet root yield at both locations (Table 6c).
+Similar to the rate trial, fall application outyielded spring at Crookston.

 The decrease in plant population did not impact sugar beet root yield.
-The loss of population was compensated by the sugar beet plants which increased the mass of roots per plant (not shown).
+The loss of population was compensated for by the sugar beet plants which increased the mass of roots per plant (not shown).
 While higher rates of N as spring urea could reduce yield the effect on root yield should be minimal if the variety planted can compensate by growing larger roots.
 A reduction in emergence without a resulting decrease in yield was also seen in 2020.

 Recoverable sucrose per ton was affected by urea rate and timing at both 2021 locations, but the time by rate interaction was not significant.
 Fall urea application resulted in 3% more recoverable sucrose at both locations.
 Urea rate resulted in a general decrease in recoverable sucrose at both locations (Figure 3a).
 In both cases increasing urea rate decreased recoverable sucrose per ton.
 The decrease was relatively minor at the rate where root yield was maximized at Hector.
-There was no impact of urea rate and timing on recoverable sucrose at Crookston in 2022 (Figure 3b).
+There was no impact of urea rate and timing on recoverable sucrose at Crookston in 2022 (Figure 3b) or both locations in 2023 (Figure 3c).

-Urea source had a relatively minor impact on recoverable sucrose (Table 6a).
+Urea sources had a relatively minor impact on recoverable sucrose (Table 6a to 6c).
 Most sources did not differ from the non-fertilized control except for Super-U which resulted in the lowest recoverable sucrose per ton at both locations.

-Recoverable sucrose per acre is summarized for the rate study in Figure 4a and 4b.
+Recoverable sucrose per acre is summarized for the rate study in Figure 4a, 4b, and 4c.
 Recoverable sucrose was not impacted by urea rate at Crookston in 2021 while recoverable sucrose was maximized by 80 lbs of total N at Hector and did not increase or decrease beyond that point.
-Time of urea application did not impact recoverable sucrose per acre (Table 5a and 5b).
+Time of urea application did not impact recoverable sucrose per acre at most locations (Table 5a to 5c).
 For the source trial there was no impact of urea source on recoverable sucrose per acre at Crookston 2021, but recoverable sucrose was increased by urea sources at Hector (Table 6).
 Most sources were similar, but 100% ESN produced slightly less recoverable sucrose than the other urea sources.